eabeam/EC137.S21/R_preclass.md

 ## PC March 16 - Introduction to R (07-01)

 The purpose of this pre-class activitiy is to get you set up for us to introduce R in class.

-Previous R user?
-Most of this will not be necessary.
-You should still answer the prompts, which will require you to do parts (7) and (8) of the [assignment](#Assignment).

-The [R Introduction](R_0601_intro.html) page contains instructions on installing R and R Studio, plus some general background.
+See below if you're an advanced user.

 ### Assignment